LLNL/axom/src/axom/quest/docs/sphinx/isosurface_detection.rst

 Place the isocontour in an output ``mint::UnstructuredMesh`` object:

+``MarchingCubes`` generates the isocontour mesh in an internal format.
+Use ``populateContourMesh`` to put it in a ``mint::UnstructuredMesh`` object.
+In the future, we will support outputs in blueprint format.

-Use ``populateContourMesh`` for this.
-The isosurface extraction provides two scalar fields for the generate mesh:
+``populateContourMesh`` provides two scalar fields for the generated
+mesh:

-#. the Id of the cell from the input mesh that generated the
+#. the ID of the cell from the input mesh that generated the
    isocontour cell.
 #. the ID of the domain from the input mesh that generated the
    isocontour cell.

 The names of these fields are user-specified.
 Use empty strings if you don't need these fields.
+This example puts cell IDs in "cellIds" and domain IDs in "domainIds".

 .. sourcecode:: C++